DataDog/hiring-engineers/answers.md

 ## Setup the environment

-I used an Ubuntu 18.04lts desktop version  hosted on a virtual box virtual machine
+&rarr; I used an Ubuntu 18.04lts desktop version  hosted on a virtual box virtual machine

 ## Collecting Metrics: